deadalusai/rust-for-csharp-developers/notes.md

 Many, many functions in rust accept and return string slices, helping to avoid expensive string copy operations.

+# Expressions

+In Rust almost all language constructs are Expressions (as opposed to Statements).

+In any block, the last expression without a terminating semicolon is the "result" of that expression.

+A block without a "value" expression has the `Unit` type, represented as `()`.

+For branching statements like `match` or `if`, the return type of each branch must be the same.

+Loops always resolve to the `Unit` type.

 # Option<T>

 Rust doesn't allow "null" references, but it can be useful to represent